 - Use advanced keyword filters

-- Get a list of SERP features of the given query
+- Get a list of SERP features of the given keyword

-- Connect outputs to Google Data Studio or Keebola
+- Connect data to Looker Studio or Keboola

-- Download data on falling or growing queries in bulk
+- Download data of improved or decreased keywords in bulk

-- …or track the overall development of the project.
+- …or track the overall ranking history of your project.

-If you track rankings for a bigger number of queries it’s good to create certain groups by tagging them in order to keep a clear arrangement.
-It will help you filter keywords, for which you want to check the position development, quicker.
-Firstly, you need to create a tag by clicking on Action and Create tag.
+If you’re tracking rankings for a large number of queries, it’s a good idea to create certain groups by tagging them to keep them organized.
+This will help you to filter the keywords for which you want to check the position development more quickly.
+First, you need to create a tag by navigating to the Tags section and clicking on Create Tag.